Bedok: Location

-Bedok Planning Area is located within the East Region of Singapore, along Pulau Ujong's southeastern coast.
+Bedok Planning Area is located within the East Region of Singapore, along the southeastern coast of Singapore Island.
 It is bounded by Paya Lebar to the north, Hougang to the northwest, Tampines to the northeast and east, Geylang to the west, and Marine Parade to the southwest.

 Bedok New Town sits within the Bedok Planning Area.

 Subzones

 Bedok is divided into 8 subzones:

 Infrastructure

 Bedok New Town covers a land area close to 9.4 km2 with some 42% occupied for residential use.
 It was formerly a hilly region, and hence the focal point of orientation of the town is the special landscaped park and sports complex built on the higher ground of the town.
 The residential blocks, as well as the industrial area, are planned based on the neighbourhood concept.
 There is also a town centre situated between the present Bedok Mall and the former Bedok Point site.
-Plans for an integrated complex, which will be as big as three football fields, have also been revealed in 2014.
+Plans for an integrated complex the size of three football fields were revealed in 2014.
 This complex, Heartbeat @ Bedok, houses a sports centre, library, clinic, centre for the elderly, and the Kampong Chai Chee Community Club.
 The complex is located in the Bedok Town centre and was completed in 2017.